UoaWDCC/ausco/README.md

 2. look into next.js caching for actions/api calls
 3. clean data/content types (required fields cannot be null but add anyway for type safety)

+### BUGS

+1. [MINOR] when home page/hero renders, there is a pause/delay for the header's height to be accounted. potential cause: useEffect in header is updating too slow or hero/header is rendering too slow

 ## Project Setup

 ### Installaion Requirements / Recommendations